Building Energy Rating (BER)

 If you need to get a BER certificate for your home, you can find a list of assessors that have been registered with SEAI on the SEAI website.

-Further information on BER Ratings between the period 2009 - 2017, please go to the Central Statistics Office website here.
+For further information on BER performance for 2020, please go to the Central Statistics Office website here.

 Upload to this page